 Try listening to real people speaking.
-You can find many different things to listen to online on websites and you may find it easier to watch videos so that you can see the person speaking at the same time as listening to them.
+You can find many different things to listen to online and you may find it easier to watch videos so that you can see the person speaking at the same time as listening to them.
 You could listen to:

-- videos on the Cambridge English TV YouTube channel - the recordings in the balloon burst game in Funland - news, dramas and documentaries on English TV channels - sample chapters from Cambridge University Press graded readers - episodes of our audio series Virtually Anywhere each of the seven episodes comes with activities so you can practise the language used.
+- videos on the Cambridge English TV YouTube channel - news, dramas and documentaries on English TV channels - sample chapters from Cambridge University Press graded readers - episodes of our audio series Virtually Anywhere each of the seven episodes comes with activities so you can practise the language used.